webdevops/vagrant-docker-vm/documentation/INSTALL.md

 vagrant ssh
 ```

-Put this snipped in your .ssh/config:
+Put this snipped in your .ssh/config of your host machine:

     Host vm vagrant 192.168.56.2
         Hostname 192.168.56.2